digitaldias/kitchenator/README.md

 ### Your first run
 In order to fully appreciate this application, you should start running the applications in the following order:

-- [ ] Populate the countries and cities tables with some data
 - [ ] Run the Property Manager to create a few Restaurants
 - [ ] Add staffing to those restaurants by hiring people
-- [ ] Add a few Taco-dishes to the menu
+- [ ] Add a few Taco-dishes to the menu (Currently missing a dish creation app!)
 - [ ] Start taking orders
 - [ ] Monitor the orders coming in on the Monitoring Application